A curated selection of books aimed at enhancing the strategic, leadership, and financial acumen of modern CFOs.

 Our Top Leadership Pick: "Leaders Eat Last: Why Some Teams Pull Together and Others Don't" by Simon Sinek offers a profound exploration into the dynamics of effective leadership and team cohesion.

 Additionally, Leaders Eat Last outlines how leaders can create environments where individuals feel the most valued and motivated overall.
-It shows the importance of empathy, integrity and an overall shared sense of purpose in driving sustained organizational excellence.
+It shows the importance of empathy, integrity, and an overall shared sense of purpose in driving sustained organizational excellence.

-Our Top Pick for Establishing Ownership: "The Lean Startup" by Eric Ries is essential for CFOs looking to foster a culture of innovation and agility within their organizations.
+"The Lean Startup" by Eric Ries is essential for CFOs looking to foster a culture of innovation and agility within their organizations.

-The book introduces the Lean Startup methodology which is a concept that explains how rapid prototyping, validated learning and iterative product development can lead to project success.
+The book introduces the Lean Startup methodology, which is a concept that explains how rapid prototyping, validated learning, and iterative product development can lead to project success.

 It explains how these principles help CFOs help their companies adapt quickly to market changes, minimize waste, and make data-driven decisions.